-Whether you’re a few eggs short of a dozen, or finding that plain flour just can’t cut it by itself, this latest Twisted Guide is for you.
+Whether you’re a few eggs short of a dozen, or finding that plain flour just can’t cut it by itself, this latest Twisted Guide will help you out.

 1. Plain Flour

 Plain flour is the bedrock of baking.
 It is a workmanlike jack-of-all-trades in the kitchen - hardly a specialist, but still essential.
 For this reason, recipes calling for plain flour can often be easily adapted, depending on what it is you’re cooking.

 2. Self-raising flour

 However, even if you can’t find it in the shops, it’s still seriously easy to make it yourself.
 Simply add half a teaspoon of baking powder and half a teaspoon of baking soda to every 150g of plain flour and mix thoroughly before use.

 3. Baking soda

 A general rule of thumb is that you should use three times the amount of powder to baking soda, though it’s also important to note that powder often contains a pinch of salt, so you may need to adjust quantities elsewhere in your recipe.

 4. Baking powder

 Similarly, if you have stocked up on an excessive amount of baking soda but forgot to grab some powder, there is a useful workaround.
 A popular substitute is the slightly deceptively named “cream of tartar”, which is not, in fact, a delicious fish and chip condiment, but a powdery residue left behind after the fermentation of grapes.

 Fortunately, there are several simple solutions.
 Vegan bakers have come up with numerous nifty workarounds, such as substituting around 60ml of carbonated water for every large egg, or mixing together water, baking powder and vegetable oil.

 6. Egg whites

 Many more refined recipes may call for the delicate garnish of a meringue, or perhaps a lightly aerated chocolate mousse.
 If you have a hankering for pavlova, but don’t have any eggs to hand, an easy alternative is the magical, if admittedly unappetising, aquafaba.

 7. Powdered sugar

 There are few things more irritating than perfectly baking a light and fluffy Victoria sponge, only to find that you haven’t got any icing sugar for decorating.
 Even though this situation might seem like a disaster, there is a solution.

-Buttermilk is brilliant if you’re looking to add an extra flavourful element to your cooking, but it can be tricky to find - especially in England.
-Despite sounding like a slightly mythical component in baking alchemy, buttermilk is actually nothing more than the addition of lemon juice to ordinary milk for a sour kick.
+Buttermilk is brilliant for adding a flavourful element to your cooking, but it can be tricky to find.
+Despite its grandiose name, buttermilk is actually nothing more than the addition of lemon juice to ordinary milk for a sour kick.